sarahvoshall/RB120/RB120_Typora/02_classes_and_objects.md

 Accessor methods (getter and setter methods) give us a way to expose and change an object's state. *It's better to call accessor methods than to reference instance variables directly.*

-When calling the setter method within a method definition, prepend `self` to the method name in order for the program to know that it should call a method and not initializing a new local variable.
+When calling the setter method within a method definition, prepend `self` to the method name in order for the program to know that it should call a method and not initialize a local variable.
 (This syntax could also be used when calling the getter methods for sake of consistency, but it is not required.)

 ```ruby
 def change_info(name, height) # use self to clarify method call